 5. Battle of Palmito Ranch

-Although Robert E. Lee surrendered his army at Appomattox on April 9, 1865, and newly appointed President Johnson declared an official end to hostilities on May 10, the American Civil War lingered in Texas.
-Near the Gulf port of Los Brazos de Santiago, along the Rio Grande, Union and Confederate forces clashed for roughly 24 hours during May 12 and 13, 1865.
+Although Confederate General Robert E. Lee surrendered his army at Appomattox on April 9, 1865, and newly appointed President Andrew Johnson declared an official end to hostilities on May 10, the American Civil War lingered in Texas.
+Near the gulf port of Los Brazos de Santiago, along the Rio Grande, Union and Confederate forces clashed for roughly 24 hours during May 12 and 13, 1865.
 Strangely, the battle interrupted a standing peace in Texas.
 Earlier in the year, the opposing sides had acknowledged the futility of continued fighting and assumed an informal peace.

 Even stranger, this late skirmish may have included international forces.
 Though historical records remain inconclusive, shots from the Mexican side were reported during the battle, potentially from Mexican forces with a vested interest in Confederate trade or even from members of the French Foreign Legion stationed along the border.